areguera/terraform-aws-ssm/examples/simple/README.md

 So far the environment able to receive automatic software patching with a failure rate of 10% of its capacity.
 To provide automatic software patching with less failure rate, implement a multi-environment configuration.

+## The Infrastructure

+In order to illustrate SSM configuration the `terraform-aws-ssm` module provides, this example deploys an auto-scaling group (ASG) to control the number of EC2 instances the environment will have.
+By default, the ASG uses a pristine Amazon Linux 2 image and only one instance is deployed.
+With this infrastructure in place, the SSM configuration keeps the EC2 instances software patching up-to-date and applies regular actions on to grantee the application running inside all the EC2 instances is healthy, both during operation and after new patches has been applied.

+## The Application

+The application running on EC2 instances is an httpd web server, which only output is the string `Hello, World!`.
+Since the ASG is using pristine AMI, the httpd package is not installed, nor configured.
+This is intentional to illustrate how we can use SSM associations to run regular configuration actions, and SSM Maintenance Window to test our application after automatic patching.